Unit 2 - Practice Quiz

 C. A barrier to the outside world

-D. A symbol of wealth
+D. A sense of clarity and release

 11 What is being thrown at the newly married couples as they board the train in 'The Whitsun Weddings'?